Fernanda-0220/UC5-26.M/inglês.md

 11- My mother  is  in thekitchen.

-12- The teachers  is  in the classroom.
+12- The teachers  are  in the classroom.

 13- He  is  at home now.